kyle-p-may/cs552-git-tutorial/README.md

 Running `git status` will show some a message talking about how your branch is ahead of the remote.

 ![Unpushed commits](https://github.com/kyle-p-may/cs552-git-tutorial/blob/master/figures/unpushed_commits.png)

+Before saving any commits to the remote, you should always run `git pull origin master`.
+This will make sure that you have the most up-to-date repo, and it will merge changes between commits in the remote and commits in your local.

 In order to save your changes to the remote (and share your changes with your collaborators), run